Countermeasure

-Defense countermeasures are often divided into "active" and "passive".
+Countermeasures can be divided into two categories: "active" and "passive".

 Active

 "Active" countermeasures mean the system user or the defender takes an active position because the incoming incident is known so the system takes active approaches to deal with such possible damage.
 Such an approach may include setting up a security method for the incident or actively trying to stop or intersect such damage.

 Passive

 "Passive" countermeasures mean the system is not aware of the incoming incident or potential security issues.
 To mitigate the result of any security issues, the system sets up a set of passive approach which only activates when the system encounters security problems.
 Usually, "Passive" countermeasures include: